martdegraaf/martdegraaf.github.io/src/blog/content/posts/replacing-your-projects-and-namespaces-using-bire.md

 ## Conclusion

 Bire helped me a lot at some companies.
 Let tools help you and get grip on your time back.
+Let it be another tool in your toolbox.
 Let me know if you have used bire and liked it.